Covid 19 coronavirus: New cluster identified in Matamata, hospitality workers test positive

 The Ministry of Health is now investigating seven clusters of the respiratory virus across the country.

-These include Auckland's Marist College, which has 31 confirmed and five probable cases and the World Hereford Conference, with 17 confirmed and two probably cases.
+These include Auckland's Marist College, which has 31 confirmed and five probable cases, and the World Hereford Conference, with 17 confirmed and two probably cases.

 The clusters are: